OI-wiki/i18n/docs/ds/block-array.md

 ### Sample problem 1： [Master's Magic](https://www.luogu.com.cn/problem/P2801) (original link in Chinese)

 We need to query the number of numbers greater than or equal to a number in a block, so we need a `t` array to sort the blocks.
-For the modification of the whole block, it is saved in a way similar to the permanent mark.
+For the modification of the whole block, it is saved in a way similar to making the mark permanent.
 Time complexity is $O(n\sqrt{n}\log n)$

 ```cpp
 void Sort(int k) {